w3c/testtwf-website/docs/github-101.md

         $ git push origin username/topic/subtopic

 4. The pull request will automatically be updated with the new commit.
 Note for advanced users: it is generally discouraged to rebase your pull request before review is complete.
 Tests typically have few conflicts so this should not be a problem in the common case.

 Sometimes it takes multiple iterations through a review before the changes are finally accepted.
 Don't worry about this; it's totally normal.
 The goal of test review is to work together to create the best possible set of tests for the web platform.

+<a name="praccepted"></a>
 ## When Pull Request is Accepted
 Once your pull request has been accepted, you will be notified in the GitHub UI and you may get an email.
 At this point, your changes have been merged into the main test repository.
 You do not need to take any further action on the test but you should delete your branch.
 This can easily be done in the GitHub UI by navigating to the pull requests and clicking the 'Delete Branch' button.

 ![pull request accepted delete branch][praccepteddelete]

-Alternatively, you can delete the branch on the commaand line.
+Alternatively, you can delete the branch on the command line.

     $ git push origin --delete <branchName>